There have been some improvements in the areas of family law and Calgary municipal law that have come into effect withing the last few years:

 Divorce Act:

-On January 1, 2020, Albertans saw the first change to family law legislation for the year 2020: the replacement of the Matrimonial Property Act, and introduction to the Family Property Act.
+On January 1, 2020, Albertans saw the first change to family law legislation: the replacement of the Matrimonial Property Act, and introduction to the Family Property Act.
 This change gave rights to some “common law” couples (referred to as “Adult Interdependent Partners” in Alberta) to share in their partner’s property upon the breakdown of the relationship.
 This change also allows partners to enter into cohabitation agreements that distribute their property upon breakdown of the relationship.
-These agreement are now also governed by the legislation itself rather than the law of contract, a right previously only afforded to married couples through prenuptial agreements and post-nuptial agreements (written by Katie Ayer Student-at-Law Resolve Legal Group).
+These agreements are now also governed by the legislation itself rather than the law of contract, a right previously only afforded to married couples through prenuptial agreements and post-nuptial agreements (written by Katie Ayer Student-at-Law Resolve Legal Group).